 Szarlotka is different from placek ze jablka or apple cake, which is leavened with baking powder or baking soda.
-But, these two desserts (apple cake and apple pie) along with sernik or cheesecake make up the most frequently seen sweets in Polish homes and at restaurants.
+But, these two desserts (apple cake and apple pie) along with sernik, or cheesecake, make up the most frequently seen sweets in Polish homes and restaurants.

 - Tart Dough:

 - 13 tablespoons butter (cold, cut into pieces)

 - Apple Filling:

 - 3 pounds apples (tart apples, like Granny Smith, peeled, cored, and cut into 1/2-inch cubes)

 - 1 cup sugar (or more to taste)

 Making the Dough

 In a large bowl, combine sugar and flour, and cut in butter as for pie dough.

 Combine egg yolk with 1 tablespoon heavy cream.
 Add to flour-sugar-butter mixture and bring pastry to a ball.